npm/cli/docs/content/configuring-npm/package-json.md

 For most modules, it makes the most sense to have a main script and often not much else.

+If `main` is not set it defaults to `index.js` in the packages root folder.

 ### browser

 If your module is meant to be used client-side the browser field should be